Symphonic Encounters

 Symphonic Encounters is an open rehearsal series, which means that attendees quietly observe the orchestra preparing for a regular season concert.
 Our suggested age range for this program is from grade 6 up to adults.
 Please contact the Education Assistant if you require any further advice on this matter.

-Program notes are available online three weeks in advance of each rehearsal date.
-There are no programs available on the day of the rehearsal.
+Program notes are available online the week of each rehearsal date.
+There are no printed programs available on the day of the rehearsal.

 Doors open 30 minutes before the listed rehearsal time and we request that everyone be seated inside the auditorium 10 minutes before the rehearsal begins.
 Late comers will not be seated until an appropriate break in the rehearsal.